 The window allows you to add one or more requests at the same time.
 All available requests (fig.3, pos.1) are listed in the requests list (fig.3, pos.4).
 Each request has several properties: the request data (fig.3, pos.2) and the request interval (fig.3, pos.3).
 You may edit a request by double-clicking over the request in the list.

 Any new requests may be added by clicking the "Add request" button (fig.3, pos.
 5).
 The new dialog window will appear over the previous window (fig.4)

 Click the "OK" button in this dialog window.
 The module will add a new item to the requests list (fig. 3, pos.1).

 Note: You can add a byte with any code to a request.
-For example, if you want to send byte with the 0x02 hexadecimal code to a device, then type the #02 string.
-If you want to send the "#" character, then you should type it twice.
+For example, if you want to send byte with the 0x02 hexadecimal code to a device, type the #02 string.
+If you're going to send the "#" character, then you should type it twice.